compost-em-all/cmManagerApi/README.md

 ```sh
 dotnet tool install --global dotnet-ef
 ```
-- In the CLI, navigate to CustomerMatterManagementAPI and run
+- To scaffold the database, we will need to run the intial db migation.
+In the CLI, navigate to CustomerMatterManagementAPI and run
 ``` sh
 # run the first migration
 dotnet ef database update --connection "host=localhost;port=5432;database=YOURDBNAME;username=postgres;password=YOURPASSWORD"